ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 This tutorial has provided a comprehensive overview of the basic data types in OCaml and their usage.
 We have explored the built-in types, such as integers, floats, characters, lists, tuples, and strings, and the user-defined types: records and variants.
 Records and tuples are mechanisms for grouping heterogeneous data into cohesive units.
 Variants are a mechanism for exposing heterogeneous data as coherent alternatives.

-From the data point of view, records and tuples are like conjunction (logical “and”), while variants are like disjunction (logical “or”).
+From the data point of view, records and tuples are similar to the logical conjunction "and," while variants are similar to the logical disjunction "or.”
 This analogy goes very deep, with records and tuples on one side as products and variants on the other side as union.
 These are true mathematical operations on data types.
 Records and tuples play the role of multiplication, which is why they are called product types.
 Variants play the role of addition.
 Putting it all together, basic OCaml types are said to be algebraic.

 ## Next: Advanced Data Types